milancurcic/stokes-doppler/README.md

 Reducing the time step by a factor of 10 does not help.
 Will do more research on this.

-* The dotted line indicates the position of swell crest (starts at pi/2).

 * The x-axis says Phase and ranges from 0 to 2pi, but this is really initial phase, and corresponds to physical space.

+* The black dotted line indicates the position of swell crest (starts at pi/2).

+* The black dashed line is sloped with the short wave group velocity.

+* The cyan dashed line is sloped with the swell Stokes drift.

+* The magenta dashed line is sloped with the swell Stokes drift plus short wave group velocity.

 <p>
 <img src="https://raw.githubusercontent.com/milancurcic/stokes-doppler/master/figures/kshort_kl%3D1.0_a%3D0.050_ks%3D110.png" width="250">